 4. What are practicum opportunities?

 In the 4th year, students complete their advanced practicum training of 350 client contact hours.
 This training is typically completed in the UNCG Psychology Clinic.
 The skills learned during advanced practicum are designed to augment those achieved during earlier practicum years.
 After completing most course requirements and having an approved dissertation proposal, students seek a 2000 hour, block-time internship that is approved by the American Psychological Association.
 See http://www.apa.org/ed/accreditation/programs/internships-state.aspx.
-It is expected that students will complete their dissertation before leaving for internship.
+It is expected that students will complete their dissertation data collection and analyses before leaving for internship.
 Many students have their dissertation defended before the start of internship training.

 Since 2002, the program has been awarded a Graduate Psychology Education Program (GPEP) Training grant.
 This grant provides opportunities for students to gain additional exposure working with underserved populations, including refugee and immigrant populations.
-Current placements include: Cone Family Practice, Cone In-Patient Behavioral Health Adult and Adolescent Units, Cone Pediatrics, the Teen-Mom Program, the Newcomer’s School, and Learning Together.
+Current placements include: Cone Family Practice, Cone In-Patient Behavioral Health Adult and Adolescent Units, Cone Pediatrics, the Teen-Mom Mentor Program, the Newcomer’s School, and Learning Together.
 The current grant cycle Began July 1, 2013, and extends to June 30, 2016.
 In this cycle we continue the established placement and added a placement at the Durham VA.
-The program also sponsors DREAM Camp, a summer day camp for children with Asperger’s Disorder and the Depression Treatment and Research Program, a specialized practicum and research program providing empirically-based assessment and treatment approaches for clients with mood disorders.
+The program also sponsors DREAM Camp, a summer day camp for children with Asperger’s Disorder, and the Depression Treatment and Research Program, a specialized practicum and research program providing empirically-based assessment and treatment approaches for clients with mood disorders.